 About a 20-minute cab ride from the CBD and main tourist attractions, it would be a nice change to any Sydney holiday to spend a few nights at Bondi Beach.
 Enjoy brunch and a coffee at one of the beautiful little cafes, stroll along the beach or perch up at Icebergs.
 There’s plenty of people watching, boutique shopping, lazy lunches and nightlife to soak in at Bondi.
 There’s also great shopping at the huge Westfield up the road.

 Where’s your favourite place to stay in Sydney?
-Have you stayed at any of the places I’ve mentioned, did you enjoy your stay?
 Where do you recommend other travellers stay while visiting Sydney?
 I’d love to hear your thoughts in the comments below.